moacir-rodrigues-petry/201-session/README.md

 ```

 If the response provides a good example, save it up into the `.github/workflows/ci-test.yml` file.

+🚨 If the response is not quite good, use the template: **ci-test.template.yml**

 Now, ask the GitHub Copilot Agent Mode to create a GitHub Actions workflow for the backend application: